ehrbase/ehrbase/doc/conformance_testing/EHR_COMPOSITION.md

 **Flow:**

-1. Invoke the create COMPOSITION service with the invalid data from the table upstairs
+1. nvoke the create COMPOSITION service with an invalid persistent COMPOSITION and the known ehr_id using data from the table upstairs
 2. The result should be negative, and return information about the errors in the provided COMPOSITION